 While I haven’t personally made my own kimchi yet, I know that it’s not hard to make at home.
 That’s on my list next because a little jar at my grocery store is pretty darn expensive.

-If you follow me on Facebook then you might have noticed that I’ve been sharing a lot of articles about gut health recently.
-It’s something that I’ve been reading a lot more about and I’m really starting to understand how integral our gut is to our overall health.
+I love talking about gut health.
+It’s something I’ve been reading a lot more about and I’m really starting to understand how integral our gut is to our overall health.

 Without a healthy gut, we can see problems such as: